alongalperin/sequence_generation/README.md

 ```
 output: now we have 266,557 records

-Summary: We started with corpus of 380,000 songs.
+Summary so far: We started with corpus of 380,000 songs.
 After we dropped songs that had no lyrics
 we have 266,557 songs.
 we can see that we have enoght songs lyrics.